ZBW-P/MLOP-Med_Image_Pred/README.md

 This script effectively simulates real-time user input and closes the feedback loop by persisting prediction data to block storage.

-- Reads up to 100 images from the `final_eval` subset stored in object storage (`/mnt/object/final_eval`)
-- Sends images one by one to the FastAPI endpoint (`http://129.114.27.23:8265/predict/`) with 30-second intervals
-- Applies image preprocessing (resize, grayscale, normalization) before sending
-- Parses the predicted class from the server's JSON response
-- Saves a copy of the original image to the path:

-      /mnt/data/production_data/unlabeled/

-  with a new filename format:

-      <timestamp>_<original-name>_pred-<class>_unlabeled.jpg
-  And then, these image will be send to the production bucket in Minio for further retraining use
  ![image](https://github.com/user-attachments/assets/b7973bdc-105e-46f3-9fd1-50e087fbdeab)